ideadesignmedia/memory-mcp/README.md

 - memory-recall
   - Retrieve up to `k` relevant memories for an owner via text/semantic search.
 Accepts optional natural-language `query`, optional `embedding`, and optional `slot` (type).
   - Response is minimal per item: `{ id, type, subject, content }`.
+  - Tip: If you need to delete, use recall to find the id, then call `memory-forget`.

 - memory-list
   - List recent memories for an owner, optionally filtered by `slot` (type).